Flybe (2022–2023): Predecessor

-The airline traces its history back to Jersey European Airways, which was set up in 1979 following the merger of Intra Airways and Express Air Services.
+The airline traces its history back to Jersey European Airways, which was set up in 1979 after the merger of Intra Airways and Express Air Services.
 The firm was renamed British European in 2000 and Flybe in 2002.
 In November 2006, Flybe purchased BA Connect, thereby becoming the largest regional airline in Europe.
-On 5 March 2020, this first airline named Flybe filed for administration and ceased all operations.
+On 5 March 2020, the first airline named Flybe filed for administration and ceased all operations.

 Relaunch

-On 19 October 2020, reports emerged that Lucien Farrell, in charge of former shareholder Cyrus Capital's European office, had formed a new company, Thyme Opco, to purchase the Flybe brand and relaunch the airline, subject to regulatory approvals.
+On 19 October 2020, reports emerged that Lucien Farrell, in charge of former shareholder Cyrus Capital's European office had formed a new company, Thyme Opco, to purchase the Flybe brand and relaunch the airline, subject to regulatory approvals.
 The new owner planned to "start small and restore regional connectivity in the UK" from 2021.
 On 1 December 2020, Thyme Opco applied for a UK operating licence.

-Thyme Opco also registered a 21-year-old de Havilland Canada Dash 8 Q400, which was expected to be the first aircraft for the 'new Flybe', though this particular aircraft was subsequently transferred to PAL Airlines in Canada.
+Thyme Opco also registered a 21-year-old de Havilland Canada Dash 8 Q400, which was expected to be the first aircraft for the 'new Flybe', although that particular aircraft was subsequently transferred to PAL Airlines, a regional airline in Eastern Canada.

 In April 2021, the British Civil Aviation Authority granted the new airline an operating licence as well as Type A and B route licences, enabling the carrier to operate both charter and scheduled services.
-The new company also obtained 86 slots at Heathrow for the summer 2021 season, to be used for flights to Edinburgh and Aberdeen.
+The new company also obtained 86 slots at Heathrow Airport in London for the summer 2021 season, to be used for flights to Edinburgh and Aberdeen.
 The 'original' Flybe company was renamed FBE Realisations 2021 Limited, with Thyme Opco Limited becoming Flybe Limited.

 On 3 June 2021, the operating licence for the original company was revoked following an unsuccessful appeal to the Transport Secretary.
 Despite initial beliefs that its legacy slots at UK airports had returned to the slot coordinator, this was shown not to be the case by coordinator ACL.
 The new operating company also leased Heathrow slots from British Airways for routes to Edinburgh and Aberdeen.
 On 26 October 2021, the new Flybe Limited confirmed that it had appointed David Pflieger as its chief executive.
-This closely followed the appearance of an ex-Flybe Q400, registered as G-JECX, which had been painted with a new purple-and-white livery.
+That closely followed the appearance of an ex-Flybe Q400, registered as G-JECX, which had been painted with a new purple-and-white livery.
 In November 2021, the airline announced that it had picked Birmingham Airport as its new base, with operations scheduled to begin in early 2022 to "key regions across the UK and EU".

-On 16 March 2022, Flybe announced that Belfast City would be the airline's second operating base.
+On 16 March 2022, Flybe announced that Belfast City Airport in Belfast, Northern Ireland would be the airline's second operating base.
 The company slogan was "Smile and go the extra mile".
 The first flight took place between Birmingham and Belfast on 13 April 2022.
 The company aimed to operate up to 530 flights per week on 23 routes, using a fleet of up to 32 Q400 aircraft.